Facronactz/Facronactz/README.md

 ### Hi there 👋

+My name is Farro Axza

+I'm currently learning informatics engineering in State University of Surabaya

+Nice to see you here 👋
 <!--
 **Facronactz/Facronactz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.